ResiSense/ResiSense.github.io/DEV-WIKI.md

 | [TS includes](#ts-includes)               | camelCase                              | Start with a verb       |

-# 📝 Writing content for the site
+# 📝Writing content for the site
 Choosing a [populator](#populator) is the first step to writing content for the site.
 | Populator                           | Flavour  | 🕳️ Seamlessness | 🤏🏻 Control | ⏳ Speed  | 👶🏻 Ease |
 | :---------------------------------- | :------: | :------------- | :--------- | :------- | :----- |